mo-mo35/Variational-Latent-Model-Neural-Data-Analysis/README.md

 # LVM-Neural-Data-Analysis
 Since we gathered the IBL data using the ONE api there is no need to download data locally before running the code.
 However, python 3.12>= version is required.

 To run the project simply run the following command "pip install -r requirements.txt" from the root directory of the project.
+Then run python run.py all in the eda directory

 References: